tldr-pages/tldr/pages/linux/mkvmerge.md

 > Merge and extract multimedia streams.
 > More information: <https://mkvtoolnix.download/doc/mkvmerge.html>.

-- Print information about the source file:
+- Display information about a Matroska file:

 `mkvmerge --identify {{path/to/file.mkv}}`